- What is Carbon Project Manager North America?

 Data is updated on a continuous basis, focusing on the following trigger events:

 - When projects move from one stage to another (for example, from research and development stage to commercialization stage, or from commercialization to emission reductions production, etc.)

 How do you aggregate the price ranges?

-The price ranges are aggregated from transaction information provided by buyers, sellers, traders, and brokers.
-The transactions are reported on a monthly basis, and focus on offsets in the United States and Canada.
+The market data offset price ranges are aggregated from transaction information provided by buyers, sellers, and brokers.
 These prices reflect a primary market price, but do not factor in any issuance or certification risk.
 For price points that show a range of transaction prices (highest and lowest), Thomson Reuters Point Carbon (TRPC) averages the mid-market price for that range of prices.
 For price points that reflect bid-ask spreads, TRPC averages the bids and offers provided by participants.
 TRPC only includes offset prices which have multiple data sources.

 What do the different project “Stages” mean?

 TRPC has divided each project’s development cycle into several stages.